1907 Top 'o the World, a musical extravaganza, opens on Broadway to a then-impressive 156-performance run.

 1945 Birth of future Tony-winning star John Lithgow, whose Broadway credits include The Columnist, Dirty Rotten Scoundrels, Sweet Smell of Success, M. Butterfly, Requiem for a Heavyweight, and The Changing Room.

-1959 The Miracle Worker is the toast of Broadway as the story of young blind and deaf Helen Keller and her companion, Annie Sullivan, is brought to life by young Patty Duke and Anne Bancroft.
+1959 The Miracle Worker is the toast of Broadway as the story of young blind and deaf Helen Keller and her companion, Annie Sullivan, is brought to life by Patty Duke and Anne Bancroft.
 This show, which opens at the Playhouse Theatre, wins Bancroft a Tony Award for Best Actress, and playwright William Gibson the Tony for Best Play.
-The 1962 film stars the same two women, winning both Oscars for their performances.
+The 1962 film stars the same two actors, winning both Oscars for their performances.
 The play runs 719 performances.

 1970 Hal Linden stars as the founder of the Rothschild banking clan in Broadway's The Rothschilds.
 It runs 507 performances and proves to be the final collaboration for songwriters Jerry Bock and Sheldon Harnick, who had already seen their musicals win the Pulitzer Prize (Fiorello!) and become the longest-running show in Broadway history, up to that time (Fiddler on the Roof).